 Favorite Place to Dine in Town: Chef Nina Compton can’t get enough of the South American and Spanish cuisine at Pêche Seafood Grill.
 She says the redfish for two is one of the reasons Donald Link’s restaurant is always packed with locals.

-Favorite Place to Dine Out-of-Town: Macchialina in Miami Beach is where Compton goes for her favorite comfort dish of cavatelli with flavorful porchetta ragu and baby meatballs.
+Favorite Place to Dine Out-of-Town: Macchialina in Miami Beach, Florida is where Compton goes for her favorite comfort dish of cavatelli with flavorful porchetta ragu and baby meatballs.
 She makes sure to stop at the rustic Italian restaurant for Michael Pirolo’s pasta whenever she is in town.

 What Makes A Restaurant A Favorite: For Chef Compton, it is all about the food and the atmosphere.
 The chef wins her over when the thoughtfulness and attention given shines through in a dish.
 She loves restaurants that are welcoming and make her feel at home.

 Chef JJ Johnson opened Field Trip New York City, his community-based dining experience in Harlem this year.
 His love of heirloom grains and global flavors got the attention of critics while Johnson was the executive chef at the Cecil.
 The James Beard Foundation chose him as a semifinalist for Rising Star Chef of the Year in 2015.
 The cookbook Johnson co-authored with Alexander Smalls and Veronica Chambers, “Between Harlem and Heaven: Afro-Asian-American Cooking for Big Nights, Weeknights, and Every Day,” received a 2019 Book Award from the Foundation.
 Johnson joined TV One in January when his cooking show, “Just Eats with Chef JJ,” premiered on CLEO TV network.